By Martn Palmer

 – In Portrait of the Virtual intellectual, which you presented at documenta in Kassel back in 1997, you say that the goal of the democratization of the media should be to eliminate all forms of mediated representation.
 You were optimistic and highlighted that we at that time, had the opportunity to let ‘the people’ themselves take the floor, even in places with little or no bandwidth.
 Public access to a variety of communication tools, as well as a worldwide network of independent and tactical media, would finally be able to make the political intellectual redundant.
 What do you say now?

 It was not to be.
-What we see are the emperor’s screenshot_163new clothes.
+What we see are the emperor’s new clothes.
 The old emperor is the new emperor, and that new emperor is definitely Google, Facebook and perhaps a few other players.
 And the emperor has no clothes.

 At that time I focused very much on the question of media.
 It seemed that information and communication technology would evolve and extend beyond just media and representation and we get there now.
 If you consider Google as a media company, you are wrong.
 If you look closely at Google glass, not to mention their attempt to gain a monopoly in driverless cars, you understand that Google extends beyond pure media.